 The subgroups of CYSHCN known to have a higher risk for severe biological effects of SARS-CoV-2 infection, as well as their caregivers and close contacts, may require similar access to the types of PPE used by health care workers.
 The PPE should be appropriate to the medical condition of the child and the needs of caregivers and close contacts.
 Close contacts should have access to appropriately fitted N95 respirators and eye protection for aerosol-generating procedures (ie, airway suctioning, airway clearance procedures, tracheostomy changes, noninvasive ventilation, manual ventilation and nebulizer treatments).
 In some situations, child use of an appropriately sized face shield may help protect contacts.

 When should CYSHCN be tested for SARS-CoV-2 infection?

 The AAP supports the implementation of public health surveillance that tests at a population level to identify local outbreaks of COVID-19, in partnership with health care providers and local public health departments.
-Among CYSHCN at higher risk for severe biological effects of SARS-CoV-2 infection who require close contact services, regularly screen for symptoms among contacts and test if there is exposure or if symptoms arise.
-Consider periodically screening their asymptomatic caregivers, home care personnel, child care personnel, education workers, therapists, and other close contacts in locations with sufficient testing capacity.
+Among CYSHCN at higher risk for severe biological effects of SARS-CoV-2 infection who require close contact services, regularly screen for symptoms among contacts and test if there is exposure or if symptoms occur.
+Consider periodically screening their asymptomatic caregivers, home care personnel, child care personnel, education workers, therapists and other close contacts in locations with sufficient testing capacity.
 See CDC Guidance for further information on expanded screening.

 How should health and related service providers support CYSHCN during the pandemic?